mtulio/infrastructure-provider-onboarding-guide/docs/platform-external/installing.md

 # Installing a cluster with Platform External

-The steps to install an OpenShift cluster with platform external derives the guidance and infrastructure requirements of the "agnostic installation" method from the official documentation ["Installing a cluster on any platform"](https://docs.openshift.com/container-platform/4.13/installing/installing_platform_agnostic/installing-platform-agnostic.html).
+The steps to install an OpenShift cluster with platform external derives from the guidance and infrastructure requirements of the "agnostic installation" method from the official documentation ["Installing a cluster on any platform"](https://docs.openshift.com/container-platform/4.13/installing/installing_platform_agnostic/installing-platform-agnostic.html).

-This method is a fully customized automation, allowing the user to deploy a cluster to use any automation they want, including provider's specific, to deploy an OpenShift cluster.
+This method is a fully customized automation, allowing the user to deploy a cluster to use any automation they want, including provider's specific like network components, required to deploy an OpenShift cluster.

-There are other methods and tools than using `openshift-installer` to deploy provider-agnostic cluster, like Assisted Installer, which is not covered by this guide.
+There are other methods and tools than using `openshift-installer` to deploy a provider-agnostic cluster, such as the Assisted Installer, which are not covered by this guide.

-To begin with agnostic installation for the platform external, the `install-config.yaml` configuration must be changed for the setting the platform type to `External`, then the providers' manifests must be placed into the install directory before creating the ignition files.
+To begin an agnostic installation for platform external, the `install-config.yaml` configuration file must be changed to set the platform type to `External`, then the providers' manifests must be placed into the install directory before creating the ignition files.